Kingxukai/linux/Documentation/isdn/interface_capi.rst

 	be prepared to be re-entered.

 ``char *(*procinfo)(struct capi_ctr *ctrlr)``
-	pointer to a callback function returning the entry for the device in the CAPI controller info table, /proc/capi/controller
+	pointer to a callback function returning the woke entry for the woke device in the CAPI controller info table, /proc/capi/controller

 Note: